jadenisco/MyCS50/README.md

   - Look at johndenisco.org nav bar, set it up the same way.
   - Use \<a> for links.
   - Create all the styles
+  - Look at Body
+  - Create a div and then try and center it.